 Vigil arranged to allow grief for murder victim Conor Browne as tributes pour in for 'One of the real good guys'

+Conor Browne murder: Vigil arranged to allow communal grief as tributes pour in for 'One of the real good guys'

 and live on Freeview channel 276